EECS556/EECS556_code/README.md

     `sigma`: Used to smooth the input image before segmenting it (0.1) <br />
     `k`: Value for the threshold function (100) <br /> `min`: Minimum component size enforced by post-processing (5)

+#Troubleshooting
+1. Complain about treevalc, try navigate to Geometric/